yungsamd17/np-carmods/docs/CARMODS_JSON_DOCS.md

 # Carmods JSON Documentation

-The structure of the Car Mods JSON has been enhanced to provide more flexibility and features.
-Below is a breakdown of the modifications:
+The structure of the Car Mods JSON has documented to provide a clear representation on flexibility and features.
+Below is a detailed breakdown of the key components:

 - [1.
 Mod Entry](#1-mod-entry)
   - [1.2.
 Normal Mod Entry](#12-normal-mod-entry)